Golden Grace Kitchen

 Jump to Recipe Jump to Video Print Recipe

-These chocolate coffee cookie sandwiches sandwich rich espresso buttercream frosting between soft, chewy chocolate espresso cookies to create cookie sandwiches with extra-deep chocolate flavor and robust notes of coffee.
+These Chocolate Coffee Cookie Sandwiches layer rich espresso buttercream frosting between soft, chewy chocolate espresso cookies to create a dessert with extra-deep chocolate flavor and robust coffee notes.

-Chocolate is one of my favorite flavors.
-I love baking with it because it pairs so well with so many other favorites.
-I make everything from Nutella brownie cheesecake to chocolate chip Reese's peanut butter cookies.
-If it has chocolate, I'm in!
+Chocolate is one of my favorite ingredients.
+I love baking with it because it pairs beautifully with so many other flavors.
+I make everything from Nutella brownie cheesecake to Reese's peanut butter cookies.
+If it has chocolate, I'm sold!

-One of my favorite chocolate pairings is coffee.
-Adding strong coffee or espresso really boosts the chocolate flavor, and the deep coffee notes it adds are perfect, too.
+One of my favorite chocolate pairings is coffee and espresso powder.
+Adding an espresso chocolate touch really boosts the flavor, making it a perfect dessert.

-I also love the combination of flavors and textures you get with sandwich cookies like these Oreo sandwich cookies.
+I also love the combination of the textures you get with Oreo Sandwich Cookies.
 This recipe takes those loves to the next level with espresso buttercream sandwiched between chocolate espresso cookies.
 I'm in love with them, and you will be, too.

 Jump to: